dyingg/cse-1st/README.md

-# CSE 1ST YEAR SOLS
+# MSIT CSE 1ST YEAR SOLS
 Solutions for people asking ¯\\_(ツ)_/¯

 I don't maintain all solutions, only those problems people have requested 😋